-A special five-part feature on Max Creek will air on the May 13, 20, 27, June 3 and 10 editions of Greasy Tracks to mark the 46th anniversary of the group.
+A special four-part feature on Max Creek aired on the May 13, 20, 27 and June 3 editions of Greasy Tracks to mark the 46th anniversary of the group.

-The 10-hour spotlight includes interviews with more than a dozen current and past members and key people associated with the band which played its first dates in 1971.
-There will be a wide range of live recordings to highlight how their style and sound changed over the nearly five decades they have been active.
+The 11-hour spotlight includes interviews with 14 current and past members and key people associated with the band which played its first dates in 1971.
+A wide range of live recordings highlighting how their style and sound changed over the nearly five decades they have been active.

 Best known as one of the earliest groups of what would become the “jam band” genre, Creek’s roots can be traced to a trio: bassist John Rider, guitarist Dave Reed and drummer Bob Gosselin, augmented, albeit briefly, by an accordion player.